Modelling Gossip Interactions in Open Multi-Agent Systems: System Description and preliminaries

 We consider a multi-agent system whose composition evolves with time.
-We use integers to label the agents.
-We denote by $\NN(t)\subset \N$ the set of agents present in the system at time $t$, and by $n(t)$ the number of agents present at time $t$, \textit{i.e.}, the cardinality of $\NN(t)$.
-Each agent $i$ holds a value $x_i(t)\in \R$.
-We assume that the initial values of the agents at time $t=0$ are randomly chosen according to some distribution $\DD$ with mean $0$ and variance $\sigma^2$.
-The results can immediately be adapted to distributions $\DD$ with arbitrary constant mean $\mu$.
+We use integers to label agents, and denote by $\NN(t)\subset\N$ the set of agents present in the system at time $t$ and by $n(t)= |\NN(t)|$ the number of agents.
+Observe that the dimension of the system can change with time.
+Each agent $i$ holds a value $x_i(t)\in\R$; we assume that the initial value held by the agents at $t=0$ is a bounded value randomly and independently drawn from some distribution $\DD$ with mean $0$ and variance $\sigma^2$.
+Our results can immediately be adapted to distributions $\DD$ with arbitrary constant mean $\mu$.
+Finally, we define the vector $x(t)\in\R^{n(t)}$ containing the values $x_i(t)$ of all the agents $i\in\NN(t)$ present in the system at that time.

-We consider a continuous evolution of the time $t$.
-In this configuration, events occur asynchronously at random times and potentially impact the state and size of the system.
-An event $\epsilon$ takes place according to a Poisson clock of rate $\lambda_\epsilon$ (which can depend on the size of the system $n(t)$: this will be discussed more in details in Section~\ref{sec:tools}).
-We provide the possible types of events that can occur below, where we denote by $x(t^-)$ the state of the system right before an event taking place at time $t$, and by $x(t^+)$ its state after.